 (4) Where the separate designation of a specific loading space is not required for an activity, the required off-street parking area shall not be used for loading and unloading purposes except during hours when normal business operations are suspended.

-F. Special standards applicable to the CBD Central Business District.
+F. Special standards applicable to the CBD Central Business District and D&E Dining and Entertainment Permitted Uses.

 (1) Credit shall be given on a 50% basis (rounded to the higher number) for on-street parking spaces towards the nonresidential component of a project's parking requirement [e.g., seven on-street spaces will get credit for four on-site spaces (7 x 50% = 3.5 and 3.5 rounded to the higher number is four)].
 The on-street spaces shall be directly adjacent to the subject property, be clearly indicated on the site plan, measure eight feet by 22 feet, and not interfere with loading or delivery operations, fire lanes, bikeways, bus stops, site triangles, pedestrian crossings or driveways.

-(2) A developer may satisfy up to two spaces of nonresidential parking deficiency by contributing to a municipal parking capital improvement fund for the design, purchase, construction and maintenance of municipal parking lots.
-The developer shall make a contribution of $4,000 per deficient space.
-Full payment is required as a condition of the issuance of the first construction permit.

 § 276-36Performance standards for all uses.

 An application for a construction permit shall provide documentation that the intended use will comply with the performance standards enumerated below.
 In the case of a structure being built where the future use is not known, a construction permit may be issued with the conditions that no certificate of occupancy will be issued until such time as this documentation is submitted with respect to the particular occupant.
 These provisions shall not apply to any sewage treatment plant which has received approval by the State Department of Environmental Protection and Energy.